Champenay History, Family Crest & Coats of Arms

 Early History of the Champenay family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Champenay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Champenay research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1548, 1569, 1643 and 1669 are included under the topic Early Champenay History in all our PDF Extended History products and printed products wherever possible.

 Champenay Spelling Variations